 How long is a license good for and when do I need to renew?

-Renew your licenses by March 31 of even-numbered years
+Renews by March 31 in even-numbered years.

 What are fees associated with licensing?

 Check with local governing body for updated details.